-How to Recover A Hard Drive That Won’t Boot? – Solved
+How to Recover a Hard Drive That Won’t Boot?
+Solved

 Mishaps can happen at any time, which is why we must constantly be prepared.
-Whether we are preparing for the future by saving money or generating a backup of our data by keeping it on our hard drive.
-We don’t want to lose our precious photographs, movies, or files, which is why we rely on our hard drives to keep them safe.
+Whether we are preparing for the future by saving money or generating a backup of our data by keeping it on our hard drive, we don’t want to lose our precious photographs, movies, or files, which is why we rely on our hard drives to keep them safe.

+But what if the source that you trusted fails?
+Your hard drive suddenly stops and your mind wonders how to fix a hard drive that won’t boot.
 The line “The hard drive won’t boot” refers to the fact that you open your computer and your hard drive fails to boot.
-Following is the error which you will see on your screen at the time your system fails to boot.
+Following is the error you will see on your screen at the time your system fails to boot.

 Here we will discuss two solutions to get rid of all these issues.

 Recover Files from a Hard Drive that Won’t Boot with Automatically